grjr/grjr/README.md

-- 👋 Hi, I’m Greety
+- 👋 Hi, I’m Greety.
-- :hearts: I love programming!
-I enjoy developing applications, exploring new technologies and troubleshooting!
+- :hearts: I love programming and troubleshooting :bug: !
+I enjoy developing applications and exploring new technologies!
 - :confetti_ball: I have designed and developed various software applications in Java, C#.
 Net, JavaScript, React, Node.js, PHP and more.
 - 👀 Showcasing some here..
+- 🎨I also love utilizing Test Automation Frameworks to make the world a better place!

 <!---
 grjr/grjr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.